Ansh420/predicting-fraudulent-transactions-for-a-financial-company/README.md

 ## Do these factors make sense?
 If yes, How?
 If not, How not?
 **Yes, these factors absolutely makes sense**.

-- **'isFlaggedFraud'** - column which marks transaction as a fraud or not
+- **'isFlaggedFraud'** - column which marks transaction as a fraud or not.

-- **'oldbalanceOrg'** - indicates that customer/individual with more balance in his account is prone to fraud transaction
+- **'oldbalanceOrg'** - indicates that customer/individual with more balance in his account is prone to fraud transaction.

 - **'Cash-Out'** - it refers to convert non-cash asset into Cash.
 Thus online selling of large goods etc is more prone to frauds.